-This policy and Procedures Document is based on the National Board for Safeguarding Children's Standards and Guidance Document and is compliant with The Children First Act 2015 and the Safeguarding Vulnerable Persons at Risk of Abuse National Policy and Procedures 2014.
+This Policy and Procedures Document is based on the Standards and Guidance of the National Board for Safeguarding Children in the Catholic Church in Ireland and is compliant with The Children First Act 2015: Children First National Guidelines for the Protection and Welfare of Children 2017.
 The Irish Pilgrimage Trust (the Trust) also complies with the rules and regulations that pertain in the Northern Ireland jurisdiction.